alasco-tech/alasco-tech.github.io/src/content/blog/2024/03/28/django-and-row-level-security.md

 For question 1 we decided that security should come first.
 We should never do an ORM operation without previously setting a current tenant, but if for some reason that were to happen, no row should be returned and we should get a loud error telling us where to look and fix.

-For question 2, we definitely needed a way to do that, because it's a very common use case.
+For question 2 we definitely needed a way to do it.
 Without it, we would have not been able to do system-wide queries or data migration operations from within Django.

-So let's now get deep with the code.
+So let's get deep with the code now.

 ### Active tenant in a global state

-We had three possible states to represent: no tenant set, a specific tenant set, or ALL tenants set (the latter for doing cross-tenant operations).
+We had three possible states to represent:

+- No tenant set.
+- A specific tenant set.
+- All tenants set (e.g. for doing cross-tenant operations).

 For storing those values in a global state, we went with [Python contextvars](https://docs.python.org/3.11/library/contextvars.html) in tandem with an enum: